DrishyaMody/student2/_posts/2024-04-16-datastructuresWriteup_IPYNB_2_.md

 - In JavaScript code, show and describe code that handles success.
 Describe how code shows success to the user in the Chrome Browser screen.
 In this scenario I thought it would be best to address this aspect of coding with a post request.
-As shown in the code segment below there is the "if (response.ok) which is an if statement that ensures the validitiy of the response and make sure it aligns with the expected output.
-If this condition is met of a valid response the user is alerted that their question has been received and they will receieve a response soon.
-We also log a fairly similar message in the console.
+As shown in the code segment below there is the "if (response.ok) which is an if statement that ensures the validitiy of the response.
 ```
    fetch("http://127.0.0.1:8086/api/post/", requestOptions)
         .then(response => {